 However, you should let your sitter know any specific extra requests you have before they start working.
 And generally the more extra tasks you ask of your babysitter, the better they should be paid for going above and beyond their regular babysitting duties.

-It's normal for children to get the occasional scrape or bruise while they're running around and being active.
-But a good babysitter should have safety at the forefront of their mind.
-Whether they're in your home with your child, or out at the playground.
+It's normal for children to get the occasional scrape or bruise while they're running around and being active but a good babysitter should have safety at the forefront of their mind regardless of whether they're in your home, or out at the playground.

 A good babysitter will make sure your child looks both ways before they cross the road, and keep a vigilant eye out for any potentially dangerous behavior where they need to intervene.